What is Urinary Incontinence?

 What are the Different Types of Urinary Incontinence?

 - Stress incontinence.
-This is the accidental loss of urine that’s triggered by a sneeze, laugh, jog or other movement that puts pressure on the bladder.
+This is the accidental loss of urine that’s triggered by a sneeze, laugh, jog or other movements that puts pressure on the bladder.
 It’s the most common type of incontinence among women, and is usually caused by a weakened pelvic floor that doesn’t adequately support of the bladder.
 Consequently, the bladder drops down, presses against the vagina and prevents the urethra from being able to squeeze shut as tightly as it should.

 - Urge incontinence.
 This is when the need to urinate is urgent and/or uncontrollable.
 Sometimes the need is so strong that urine leaks before being able to use the restroom.
 Sometimes the need to urinate is more frequent throughout the day and night as well.